Admissions Decision Criteria

 - Recommendations from teachers, counselors, or organizational leaders

 - Optional: Results from either the SAT or ACT

 Admissions counselors are available to guide prospective students through the application process, answer questions and offer assistance.
 Consistent with our Catholic mission, Niagara University welcomes all students regardless of race, gender, age, national origin, religious preference, sexual orientation, status as a veteran, or disability.

 SAT/ACT Requirements for Fall 2022 Applicants

 Niagara University has a test optional admissions policy for first-year undergraduate applicants for all majors and merit scholarship consideration.

 The Office of Undergraduate Admissions will continue to accept standardized test scores from students who believe their results are reflective of their academic abilities to succeed at the university.

-Niagara will utilize the best score from among the three exams (ACT, new SAT, old SAT) for admission and scholarship consideration.
+Niagara will utilize the best score from among the two exams, the ACT and SAT for admission and scholarship consideration.
 Super-scoring the subsections of a test will occur within each test type only, providing students with the best possible outcome on that exam.
 Subsection super-scoring will not occur across the different test types.

 For additional information regarding standardized test scores and their impact on Niagara University’s review of applications for admission and scholarship, please contact the Office of Undergraduate Admissions at 716-286-8700 or email@example.com.

 Niagara University evaluates applicants based on their complete academic high school career.

 A minimum of 16 academic units of secondary school coursework in areas such as English, mathematics, history, foreign language, and the sciences is required.
 A completed application should include an official high school transcript.

 - Teacher or counselor recommendation

-- Optional: Results from the SAT (critical reading and math score) and/or ACT, in concordance with our test optional policy
+- Optional: Results from the SAT (critical reading and math score) and/or ACT, in accordance with our test optional policy

 Students who have not completed four years of high school should have an official GED record forwarded to the Admissions Office.